ghga-de/ghga-metadata-schema/docs/schema_markdown/DataTransformation.md

-# Class: data transformation
+# Class: DataTransformation

-A data transformation technique used to analyze and interpret data to gain a better understanding of it.
+A DataTransformation technique used to analyze and interpret data to gain a better understanding of it.

 URI: [https://w3id.org/GHGA-Submission-Metadata-Schema/DataTransformation](https://w3id.org/GHGA-Submission-Metadata-Schema/DataTransformation)